decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 There is also a version of this function which is called with an externally created signature, that is passed to a transaction funding service.

-The externally signed version has the following signature `revokeDelegateSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, string delegateType, address delegate)`.
+The externally signed version has the following signature `revokeDelegateSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, bytes32 delegateType, address delegate)`.

 The signature should be signed of the keccak256 hash of the following tightly packed parameters: